aaronmartinez6/Alarm/README.md

 # Alarm

-Students will build a simple alarm app to practice intermediate table view features, protocols, the delegate pattern, NSCoding, and UserNotifications.
+Students will build a simple alarm app to practice intermediate table view features, protocols, the delegate pattern, Codable, and UserNotifications.

 Students who complete this project independently are able to: